 It may happen that the same property is used on more than one class in the data model.
-A typical situation is when rdfs:label is used to label many entities in the data model.
-In that case, and in order to keep the configuration of each entity separated from the others, it is advised to create one specific line in the “this:” namespace for each entity, and map them to the same property in the core:sparqlString column.
+A typical situation is when rdfs:label is used to label many Entities in the data model.
+In that case, and in order to keep the configuration of each Entity separated from the others, it is advised to create one specific line in the “this:” namespace for each Entity, and map them to the same property in the core:sparqlString column.
 This way, each line can be configured differently and have different labels, tooltips or widget.

 For example if both foaf:Person and foaf:Organization can have the property foaf:name, you can declare this:personName with rdfs:domain foaf:Person, this:organizationName with rdfs:domain foaf:Organization, and map them both to <http://xmlns.com/foaf/0.1/name>